duracloud/deployment-docs/aws-setup.md

 ```
 []
 ```
-More will be added the duplication-policy-repo bucket as configuration continues.
+Further content and configuration of the duplication-policy-repo bucket is included in the [Mill configuration](mill-setup.md).